Confounder-robust causal discovery and inference in Perturb-seq using proxy and instrumental variables: Introduction

-In this paper, we propose \methodname{} for \textbf{A}rbitrary-confounder \textbf{R}obust causal \textbf{GE}ne \textbf{N}etwork, as a statistical framework for recovering causal network among genes from Perturb-seq experiments that is robust to arbitrarily omitted confounders. \methodname{} explicitly leverages the interventional design of CRISPR screens, and adopts an instrumental variable strategy that uses proxy gene expression to identify causal gene networks.
-Guide detections serve as instrumental variables, and proxies for hidden gene expression provide robustness against confounding.
-We extend the classical measurement model for scRNA-seq data \citep{townes2019feature,sarkar2021separating} to a setting that explicitly reflects both the underlying gene regulatory network and the perturbation structure inherent to Perturb-seq data.
+We extend the classical measurement model for scRNA-seq data \citep{huang2018saver,sarkar2021separating} to a setting that explicitly reflects both the underlying gene regulatory network and the perturbation structure inherent to Perturb-seq data.
 Specifically, we employ a structural equation model (SEM) with embedded perturbation terms to represent the causal relationships among gene expressions under CRISPR interventions.
 Under the assumed perturbation model, we investigate conditions for identification of the ancestors and descendants of each perturbed (intervened) target gene, as well as the identification of the causal ordering and the underlying DAG.
-We further develop computationally efficient algorithms for estimating descendant sets and parental relationships, with provable guarantees that the resulting estimated structure satisfies the acyclicity constraint and yields a valid DAG, even in finite-sample settings.
+We further develop novel algorithm for estimating descendant sets and parental relationships, with provable guarantees that the resulting estimated structure yields a valid DAG, even in finite-sample settings.

 Through extensive simulation studies and applications to real Perturb-seq datasets on K562 cell lines, we show that our approach consistently improves accuracy in recovering the true causal structure compared to existing methods that ignore unmeasured confounding.
 Our results highlight the importance of causal-robust statistical modeling in translating single-cell CRISPR screens data into reliable and interpretable gene causal networks.